changrif/CIS4930_PPA1/README.md

 4. Clone the repo using the https link: https://github.com/changrif/CIS4930_PPA1.git and command `git clone *link*`

 #### Execution
-5. The main program can be executed from the root project directory using the command 'python main/main.py'
+5. The main program can be executed from the root project directory using the command `python main/main.py`
-6. The tests can be executed individually from the root project directory using the command 'pytest tests/test_*function*.py'
+6. The tests can be executed individually from the root project directory using the command `pytest tests/test_*function*.py`
-7. The full test suite can be executed with coverage from the root directory using the command 'pytest --cov=main tests/'
+7. The full test suite can be executed with coverage from the root directory using the command `pytest --cov=main tests/`

 ### Test Suites & Coverage
 - [X] All Test Suites Pass